viam-soleng/otis-elevator-python/module/README.md

 # Interfacing with the Otis Elevator

 This is a Socket.IO service that provides real-time two-way communication.
 Below are the details on both publishing and subscribing to /api/oid/v1.
+More information can be found [here](https://developers.otis.com/socketio#)

 ## Send Requests